derhasi/drupal_dev/datetoday/README.txt

 for 'yesterday'.
 All dates that do not fit selected presentation will use the 'fallback' settings of the field.

+Settings in 'default' will be used for new date fields.

 The module integrates spans by default: